joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-9/lab.md

 We can now install the `chalk` package:

-1. In the terminal ensure it is pointing to the root of the `lab_9` folder, type `npm install chalk` and press enter.
+1. In the terminal ensure it is pointing to the root of the `lab_9` folder, type `npm install chalk@4` and press enter.
 This command installs the `chalk` package and saves it as a dependency in the `package.json` file.
 2. If all has gone well, you should see that a `node_modules` folder has been created.
 This folder contains the `chalk` package and any other packages that it depends on.
 You should also see that the `package.json` file has been updated to include `chalk` in the list of dependencies.
 Finally, you should see a `package-lock.json` file has been created. **Note,** you never need to edit these files or directories.
 They are created and updated automatically by `npm`.
    1. You should not edit the contents of the `node_modules` folders; you can, however, delete it and run `npm install` to reinstall all of the packages that your project depends on.
 As such, there is **you should not commit this folder to your git repository or submit it as part of your assessment**.
 3. We will now use chalk.
 In the `lab_9` folder, create a file called `exercise_0_3.js`.
 Add the following code to the file: